in

 Heated Driveway Installation

-There are manufacturers of heated driveway systems that use both hydronics (hot water) or electricity to melt the snow.
+There are manufacturers of heated surface systems that use both hydronics (hot water) and electricity to melt the snow.
 You can buy complete systems from them and hire someone to install it for you.
-Otherwise you can do it yourself.
+Otherwise, you can do it yourself.

 Heated Driveway DIY

-Installing a heated driveway is a warm weather project.
+Installing a heated system is a warm-weather project.
 After laying out the systems of tubing, pipes, wires, or cables, you are going to have to lay paving material on top of the whole thing and this will need time to set and dry.

-As we mentioned earlier, there are companies out there that provide complete heated driveway systems that you can just install yourself (or hire someone to install them) under your driveway.
+As we mentioned earlier, there are companies out there that provide complete heated driveway systems that you can just install yourself (or hire someone to install them) under the surface.
 Just decide if you want one that uses hydronics or electricity.

 If you decide that you want to go with a heating system that uses hydronics, look for a manufacturer that makes a system that suits your needs.
 You will also need to decide if you are going to get a new boiler for the system or if you can just attach it to your existing system.
 You should also decide if you are going to be using sensors or timers on your system or simply turn it on and off yourself.